Love Letter (1995 film)

-Love Letter is a 1995 Japanese romantic film written, directed and edited by Shunji Iwai in his debut feature film and starring Miho Nakayama.
-The majority of the film was shot on the island of Hokkaidō, primarily in Otaru.
-It achieved great success at the box office in Japan and gained popularity in other East Asian countries, particularly South Korea.
-Remarkably, it was one of the first Japanese films to be shown in South Korean cinemas since World War II, garnering 645,615 admissions and ranking as the tenth highest-grossing general release of the year.
+Love Letter (ラブレター, Rabu retā) is a 1995 Japanese romance film written, directed, and edited by Shunji Iwai in his feature film debut and starring Miho Nakayama in a dual role.
+Originally planned as a black and white television drama, it was turned into a film production.

-Shunji Iwai collaborated with cinematographer Noboru Shinoda, resulting in a film celebrated for its evocative winter cinematography.
-Pop singer Miho Nakayama was cast in the dual roles of Hiroko Watanabe and Itsuki Fujii, while teenager Miki Sakai made her movie debut and won the 'Newcomer of the Year' Award at the Japanese Academy Awards for her portrayal of a young Itsuki Fujii.
-Etsushi Toyokawa and Takashi Kashiwabara played the main male roles as Akiba Shigeru and the male Itsuki Fujii, respectively.

-To commemorate the 30th anniversary of the film, a 4K remaster was released in select theaters in Japan on 4 April 2025.

-The American distribution rights for the film were acquired by Fine Line Features, which released it in theaters under the new title When I Close My Eyes.
+Piracy made Love Letter popular in South Korea before its theatrical release.
+It was the highest-grossing non-animated Japanese film in South Korea until the release of Even If This Love Disappears From the World Tonight (2022).

 Plot

 The street of Otaru where Shunji Iwai shot Love Letter.

 Hiroko Watanabe, living in Kobe, loses her fiancé, Itsuki Fujii, in a mountain climbing accident.
-Two years later, on the day of Itsuki's memorial ceremony, Hiroko looks through his high school yearbook and finds an address under his name.
-She writes a letter to him and receives a reply from a woman named Itsuki Fujii, who bears a striking resemblance to Hiroko.
+Two years later, on the day of Itsuki's memorial ceremony, Hiroko looks through his high school yearbook and finds an address under his name in the city of Otaru.
+She sends a letter to him at the old address and receives a reply from a woman named Itsuki Fujii, who bears a striking resemblance to Hiroko.
 The movie alternates between Hiroko and Female Itsuki as they exchange letters.

 Female Itsuki, who works at the public library, is suffering from a persistent cold but refuses to seek medical help.
 It is revealed that her father died of pneumonia when she was in high school.
 Hiroko visits her friend Akiba and shows him the letter, believing it to be a message from heaven.
 Akiba confesses his feelings for Hiroko and encourages her to let go of Itsuki.
-Hiroko continues writing to Itsuki, unaware that the reply she receives is actually from Akiba, who sent the letter asking for proof of Itsuki's identity.
+Hiroko continues writing to Itsuki, learning over the course of several epistolary exchanges that her correspondent is a woman who as an adolescent attended the same school, in the same class, as her former fiancé, a situation that prompted incessant teasing by classmates and led to the Itsukis sharing the duty of looking after the school library.

-To uncover the truth and help Hiroko move on, Akiba and Hiroko plan a visit to Otaru, Female Itsuki's hometown.
-However, Female Itsuki is tricked into going to the hospital, where she falls asleep and has a dream about her father's death.
-Meanwhile, Hiroko and Akiba wait outside Female Itsuki's home but decide to leave a letter for her instead of meeting her in person.
-They later spot each other briefly before parting ways.
+To uncover the truth and help Hiroko move on, Akiba and Hiroko travel to Otaru, Female Itsuki's hometown.
+However, at the very moment they arrive, Female Itsuki is tricked into going to the hospital, where she falls asleep and has a dream about her father's death.
+Meanwhile, Hiroko and Akiba wait outside Female Itsuki's home, where Hiroko finally decides to leave a letter instead of waiting any longer.
+In a magical scene, as the travelers make their way out of town, Itsuki, having read the letter, passes them by on her bicycle, only to be hailed by Hiroko.
+She stops and turns, a crowd of pedestrians intervenes, and the two women are separated, never to meet.